fluffy-willa-42-team/cube3d/doc/ray_casting.md

 </blockquote></details>

-Now the we have fixed thaat, we finally have the wall working well.
+Now the we have fixed that, we finally have the wall working well.
 (Or at least I hope).

 ---